 - Practical steps organisations can take to become Period Proud Environments, breaking down stigma and providing the essential tools – including changes to language, distribution of products and how to make small improvements to your facilities – to help girls and young people manage their periods confidently.

-As part of becoming a Period Proud environment, organisations can support young people to become Period Proud Peers to deliver fun and informal period related activities to their friends.
-To find out more about how to become a Period Proud Peer and to download the handbook, click here (link to Period Proud Peers page).
+As part of becoming a Period Proud Environment, organisations can support young people to become Period Proud Peers to deliver fun and informal period related activities to their friends.
+To find out more about how to become a Period Proud Peer and to download the handbook, click here.

 Why do we need Period Proud Environments?